 If you do not intend to be employed, but receive a scholarship or fellowship in excess of tuition and fees, you may need to apply for an Individual Tax Identification Number (ITIN).
 Detailed information about the ITIN is contained in IRS Publication 1915.

 ITIN Application Instructions

 Submit an ITIN Request Form and a photocopy of your award letter to International Student Services (ISS).
-Allow one week for processing.
-Your ISS adviser will prepare an ITIN support letter for you and will provide instructions to make an appointment with the UW ITIN agent, who will assist you in obtaining your ITIN.
+Your ISS adviser will prepare an ITIN support letter for you.
+You must attend the ITIN Drop-In Session to collect your letter and complete your other required ITIN application documents:

 - Submit an ITIN Request Form and a photocopy of your award letter to International Student Services (ISS).
 Allow one week for processing.
 Your ISS adviser will prepare an ITIN support letter for you.